UCL-EO/geog0111/docs/031_Numpy.md

 print(f'the shape of arr1 * arr2 is {(arr1 * arr2).shape}')
 ```

-    the shape of arr1 is (2, 4) and ndim is 2
+    the shape of arr1 is (2, 4) and ndim is 2 and size is 8
-    the shape of arr2 is (2, 4) and ndim is 2
+    the shape of arr2 is (2, 4) and ndim is 2 and size is 8
     [[27.
 36. 45.
 54.]
      [44.
 36. 24.
 18.]]
     the shape of arr1 - arr2 is (2, 4)